readyyeti/menu.py/README.md

 ## Introduction ##

-**menu.py** is still in the early stages of development, it is not recommended that you download this package at this time.
+⚠️ **menu.py** is still in the early stages of development, it is not recommended that you download this package at this time.
 </br>

-**menu.py** is a lightweight and easy-to-use python module used to quickly and efficiently create in-terminal menus that work in both *Command Prompt* and *Windows PowerShell*.
-Using **menu.py**, a developer can either create a selection menu, where users select an option from a pre-determined list of options, ~~or a user-input menu, where users type their input.~~ (in development)
+**menu.py** is a lightweight and easy-to-use python package used to quickly and efficiently create in-terminal menus that work in both *Command Prompt* and *Windows PowerShell*.
+Using **menu.py**, a user can either create a selection menu, where one selects an option from a pre-determined list of options, ~~or a user-input menu, where users type their input.~~ (not yet implemented)
 </br>